Skip to main content

 WCAG 2.1 Level AA includes dozens of specific requirements organized around four principles, commonly known by the acronym POUR: Perceivable, Operable, Understandable, and Robust.

+Perceivable: People must be able to perceive the information.
 Your content must be presented in ways that all users can perceive, regardless of sensory abilities.
 For video, this means:

-• Closed captions for all prerecorded and live video (WCAG 1.2.2 and 1.2.4)
+• Closed captions for all pre-recorded and live video (WCAG 1.2.2 and 1.2.4)

-• Audio descriptions for prerecorded video when the dialogue doesn't convey what's happening visually (WCAG 1.2.5)
+• Audio descriptions for pre-recorded video when the dialogue doesn't convey what's happening visually (WCAG 1.2.5)

 • Media alternatives for time-based media (WCAG 1.2.3)